nmeunier/controller-ui-demo/projects/controller-ui/README.md

 # Controller Ui library

 Controller Ui is a component library for Angular.
-This library is designed to create interfaces inspired by train cockip and contains gauges, handlers and indicators.
+This library is designed to create interfaces inspired by train cockpit and contains gauges, handlers and indicators.

 ## Prerequisites